quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part56_Q-learning_Off-.md

 On the cliff walking task, Expected Sarsa outperforms Q-learning and standard Sarsa for all learning rate values.
 This confirms Hypothesis 1 that Expected Sarsa generally performs better due to its lower variance.
 The optimal learning rate for Expected Sarsa is higher than that of Sarsa in a deterministic environment.
 :p How did Expected Sarsa perform on the cliff walking task?
 ??x
 Expected Sarsa showed superior performance compared to Q-learning and standard Sarsa across various learning rates, especially as learning progressed.
-The optimal learning rate for Expected Sarsa was found to be 1 when \( n = 100 \), while it was lower for Sarsa due to the deterministic nature of the problem. x??
+The optimal learning rate for Expected Sarsa was found to be 1 when $n = 100$, while it was lower for Sarsa due to the deterministic nature of the problem. x??

 ---